 Go On A Cruise

-There are cruises departing daily from Cais de Gaia that go upriver to Douro wine region.
+There are cruises departing daily from Cais de Gaia that go upriver to the Douro wine region.
 There are day trip cruises all the way up to one-week long rides for the most fierce wine and/or nature lovers.

 In any case, the landscape is the selling point.
 Steep terraced vineyards dotted with quintas (farms) are a recipe for a very chilled day.